 Case 2: You separated from an employer

 You may have separated from your employer because you were laid off, let go, or quit.
 Depending on the rules and features of the employer-sponsored retirement plan from your previous employer, you may have left your contributions untouched, cashed out your account, or completed a direct or indirect rollover.
 Depending on the option you selected, you may be paying penalties or taxes on the 401(k) withdrawal, and your 401(k) is taxable income.
-Here are the reporting repercussions for each one of these scenarios.
+Here are the reporting repercussions for each one of these scenarios:

-Case 2a: You left contributions in the plan from previous employer
+Case 2a: You left contributions in the plan from the previous employer.

-If this is the case, you have nothing to report to the IRS just like in the first case that we reviewed above.
+If this is the case, you have nothing to report to the IRS, just like in the first case that we reviewed above.
 You’ll pay your 401(k) taxes at retirement, not before.

-However, plan holders with balances under $5,000 should make sure to leave instructions to their former employers to leave the monies in the plan as is.
+However, plan holders with balances under $5,000 should make sure to leave instructions to their former employers to leave the monies in the plan as-is.
 According to a Plan Sponsor Council of America survey of 613 plans with 8 million participants, 57% of 401(k) plans with balances between $1,000 and $5,000 are forcefully transferred to an IRA of the plan’s choosing when the owner of the 401(k) doesn’t indicate what to do after separation from employment.
 This may not impact your 401(k) tax documents, but it will impact your investments.

 Case 2b: You (or your employer) cashed out your 401(k)

-Your employer would indicate the taxable amount from your gross distribution on box 2a, indicate any capital gains on box 2b, and generally withhold 20% of your cashout in federal taxes on box 4 of Form 1099-R. 401(k) contribution deductions don’t apply if you cash out your account, and you may also owe penalties for early withdrawal.
+Your employer would indicate the taxable amount from your gross distribution on box 2a, indicate any capital gains on box 2b, and generally withhold 20% of your cash out in federal taxes on box 4 of Form 1099-R. 401(k) contribution deductions don’t apply if you cash out your account, and you may also owe penalties for early withdrawal.